 2).
 Saluki – 42.8 miles per hour

 The Saluki, also known as Persian Greyhound, is a dog originally bred in the Fertile Crescent.
-The Guinness Book of Records listed a Saluki as being the fastest dog, capable of reaching a speed of 68.8 kilometers (42.8 mi) per hour.
+The Guinness Book of Records listed a Saluki as the fastest dog, capable of reaching 68.8 kilometers (42.8 mi) per hour.
 The Saluki does not typically enjoy rough games or activities such as retrieving balls but does enjoy soft toys.
 The Saluki might even be faster than a Greyhound.

 3).
 Vizsla – 40 miles per hour

 These dogs area unit largely trained as hunters or security dogs that may be a rattling pet animal.
-Bred in Hungary for inform and retrieving, the Vizsla will create the proper pet for a vigorous family.
+Bred in Hungary for information and retrieving, the Vizsla will create the proper pet for a vigorous family.

 4).
 Borzoi – 36 miles per hour

 The Borzoi was bred to hunt wolves.
 Although these imperial, dignified canines make nice family dogs.
 They’ll even be quite freelance.
-Borzois are large Russian sighthounds that resemble some central Asian breeds such as the Afghan hound, Saluki, and the Kyrgyz Taigan.
+Borzois are large Russian sighthounds that resemble some central Asian breeds, such as the Afghan hound, Saluki, and the Kyrgyz Taigan.

-This breed will reach speeds of around 36 mph. they’re terribly like Afghan Hounds in look, however, they need a shorter coat and weigh nearer to one hundred pounds.
+This breed will reach speeds of around 36 mph.
+They’re terribly like Afghan Hounds in look; however, they need a shorter coat and weigh nearer to one hundred pounds.

 5).
 Whippets – 34.79 miles per hour

-Whippets are quiet and not prone to barking, but require regular exercise.
+Whippets are quiet and not prone to barking but require regular exercise.
 They are generally gentle dogs and may be content to spend much of the day resting.

 6).
 Afghan Hound – 29 miles per hour

-These hounds will often reach speeds of 29 mph (46.671 Kmph). in addition to their high intelligence and reasoning skills, they need become terribly eminent in dog shows.
+These hounds will often reach speeds of 29 mph (46.671 Kmph). in addition to their high intelligence and reasoning skills, they need to become eminent in dog shows.
 The Afghan Hound is tall, standing in height 61–74 cm (24–29 in) and weighing 20–27 kg (44–60 lb).

 7).
 Jack Russell Terrier – 25 miles per hour

 The Jack Russell Terrier is a small terrier that has its origins in fox hunting.
 The Jack Russell Terrier dog was recorded at a speed of 25 mph.
-These playful operating dogs, that were bred to hunt foxes, like to be the middle of attention. these canine companions tend to measure long, healthy lives.
+These playful operating dogs that were bred to hunt foxes like to be the middle of attention.
+These canine companions tend to measure long, healthy lives.
 Jack Russells are an energetic breed that relies on a high level of exercise and stimulation and are relatively free from serious health complaints.

 8).
 Dalmatian – 37 miles per hour

 Running speed also depends upon the conditions and also on how healthy your dog is.
 Dalmatians have higher running speed than many other dog breeds.
-Dalmatian can have around 28-37 mph running speed at a specific time of it’s running
+Dalmatian can have around 28-37 mph running speed at a specific time of its running

 Read also: Top 10 Dalmatian crossbreeds